MKVde/YouTube-Channel-Videos-Email-Notification/README.md

 # YouTube Channel Videos Email Notification

-This script sends an email once a week with links to all the videos on a specified YouTube channel that were uploaded in the past week.
+This script sends an email once a week (you can change the period) with links to all the videos on a specified YouTube channel that were uploaded in the past week (default).

 ## Installation